World’s First Global Maritime Competition

 Root cause/contributory factors

-4 Inefficient communications: Apart from lack of proper discussion of the proposed mooring manouevres, there was a complete breakdown in communication between the two vessels at the most critical times;
+4 Inefficient communications: Apart from a lack of proper discussion of the proposed mooring manoeuvres, there was a complete breakdown in communication between the two vessels at the most critical times;

-5 System failures: Insufficient guidance in company’s procedures.
-It was established that the company’s procedures lacked sufficient information for this operation to be performed more effectively.
+5 System failures: Insufficient guidance in the company’s procedures.
+It was established that the company’s procedures lacked sufficient information to perform this operation more effectively.

 Corrective/preventative actions